 It is your legal designation of another person to vote the stock you own.
 The other person is called a proxy.
 When you designate someone as your proxy in a written document, that document is also called a proxy or a proxy card.
-Principal has designated three of the Company's officers to act as proxies for the 2016 Annual Meeting: Timothy M. Dunbar, Executive Vice President and Chief Investment Officer; Terrance J. Lillis, Executive Vice President and Chief Financial Officer; and Karen E. Shaff, Executive Vice President, General Counsel and Secretary.
+Principal has designated three of Company's officers to act as proxies for the 2017 Annual Meeting: Timothy M. Dunbar, Executive Vice President and Chief Investment Officer; Deanna D. Strable, Executive Vice President and Chief Financial Officer; and Karen E. Shaff, Executive Vice President, General Counsel and Secretary.